The DoD Disability Process

 What is by far the number one most important thing you need for the DoD Disability Process?
 DOCUMENTATION!

-All Military Disability decisions are based entirely on the evidence that is submitted at the start of the DoD Disability Process.
-It is vital, therefore, that you properly compile all the essential information needed to ensure that your case is correctly judged and that your conditions are given the most accurate Military Disability Ratings possible.
+All Military Disability decisions are based entirely on the evidence that is submitted at the start of the DoD Disability Process or gathered at the exam.
+It is therefore vital that you properly compile all the essential information needed to ensure that your case is correctly judged and that your conditions are given the most accurate Military Disability Ratings possible.
 Additional evidence can be submitted after the DoD Disability Process begins, but it will most likely delay the entire process.

 Here is a list of necessary evidence that must be submitted to the MEB: